 To have and to Hold the said seven acres three quarters and sixteen rods of land with the said one eighth and one third part of an eighth of said Saw Mill, Dam, Saws &c., the above bargained premises with all the appurtenances thereof unto him the said Benjamin WRIGHT his heirs and assigns forever to his and their own proper use and behoof and also I the said Thomas SPENCER do for myself my heirs executors & administrators covenant with the said Benjamin WRIGHT his heirs and assigns that at and untill the ensealing of these presents I am well seized of the above bargained premises as a good indefeasible estate in fee simple and have good right to bargain and sell the same in manner and form as is above written and that the same is free of all incumbrances whatsoever.
 And furthermore I the said Thomas SPENCER do by these presents bind myself & my heirs forever to Warrant and Defend said premises unto him the said Benjamin WRIGHT his heirs and assigns against all claims and demands whatsoever.

 In Witness whereof I have hereunto set my hand and seal this first day of March In the 21st year of the Reign of our Sovereign Lord George the Second of Great Brittain &c., King, Anno Domini 1748.

 Thomas SPENCER (Seal)

-Personally appeared the within named Thomas SPENCER and acknowledged This Instrument to be his deed
+Personally appeared the above named Thomas SPENCER & acknowledged This Instrument to be his Deed,

 And entered from ye original